gitlabhq/gitlabhq/doc/user/project/new_ci_build_permissions_model.md

 can access.
 More information about how this system works can be found in the [Build permissions model](../../user/permissions.md#builds-permissions).

-To make use of the new changes you have to update your `.gitmodules` file to use a relative URL.
+To make use of the new changes, you have to update your `.gitmodules` file to use a relative URL.

 Let's consider the following example: